git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 1. Duration (1/32 to 4 bars (128 * 32th))
 2. Velocity
-3. Release Velocity
+3. Velocity Spread
 4. Gain
 5. Panorama
-6. Pitch
+6. Chance
 7. Timbre
-8. Pitch
+8. Pressure

 Parameter 3 to 8 are only available with Bitwig.